DanielGausi/Nemp/bin/Skins/Skin Readme.txt

 FormCL			Background color of the main form SpecTitelCL,
-SpecTimeCL: 		Font colors for time and title in main part SpecTitelBackGroundCL,
+SpecTimeCL: 		Font colors for time and title in main part SpecPenCL,
-SpecTimeBackGroundCL:	Background colors for time and title (if not transparent) SpecPenCL,
 SpecPen2CL:		Color of the jumping bars (linear gradient between these two)
 SpecPeakCL:		Peak color for these bars